maxstrobel/TwinDQN/README.md

 Our goal was to train an agent, that is capable to play two games at once, with the same inputs.
 You can imagine this as playing two games with one controller and trying to be as good as possible.
+**If you want to move an agent, the other agent moves simultaneously in the same direction.**

 ![twogames](ProjectProposal/overview.jpg)